ngryman/tree-crawl/docs/api.md

 by setting/unsetting flags to it.
 Those flags will alter the walking process by bypassing some parts of the tree or adjusting the algorithm in reaction of some tree mutations (i.e removing a node).</p>
-<p>He also can use it to hold his own persistant data between each invocation.</p>
+<p>He also can use it to hold his own persistent data between each invocation.</p>
 </dd>
 </dl>